ziqinyeow/Depression-ML-Problem/README.md

 # Abstract and Introduction

-There are 7 notebooks here and each notebook will address different type of problems based on different datasets.
-Although some datasets are not really reliable, it's worth to try and research.
-We are approaching this depression detection problem using ensemble technique by combining all the best models trained in each notebooks.
+There are 7 notebooks here, and each notebook will address different types of problems based on different datasets.
+Although some datasets are not really reliable, it's worth trying and researching.
+We are approaching this depression detection problem using the ensemble technique by combining all the best models trained in each notebook.

 [Notebook 1](#notebook-1) - ML/Structured/Tabular/CSV \
 [Notebook 2](#notebook-2) - ML/Structured/Tabular/CSV \